SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 }
 ```

-The ItemGroup will not be visible in our Slimefun Guide at this point though.<br>
+The ItemGroup will not be visible in our Slimefun Guide at this point though.

 We first need to add an actual SlimefunItem.

 ## 3. Creating an Item

-Now that we have an ItemGroup set up, we can start to create our actual item.<br>
+Now that we have an ItemGroup set up, we can start to create our actual item.

-In this part we will only create a very simple item that has no actual logic behind it, we will add mechanics in Part 4.<br>
+In this part we will only create a very simple item that has no actual logic behind it, we will add mechanics in Part 4.

 But let's focus on items itself for now.

 Creating items in Slimefun isn't rocket science but you should still pay attention.
-We will need to create a new `SlimefunItem` (`io.github.thebusybiscuit.slimefun4.api.items.SlimefunItem`).<br>
+We will need to create a new `SlimefunItem` (`io.github.thebusybiscuit.slimefun4.api.items.SlimefunItem`).

 The constructor takes in 4 parameters: